What are the ANSI Visibility Classes for Safety Vests?

 ANSI visibility standards define the minimum level of protection and reflectivity of a safety vest.
 The three ANSI classes are designed to guide companies and workers to use the vest which offers the right amount of reflectivity for the conditions.

 The safety of workers is crucial for every business, irrespective of the size.
 Employers are required by the law to put in place safety regulations and preventive measures.
-That’s why ANSI visibility standards is an essential element of solid safety vest design.
+That’s why ANSI visibility standards are an essential element of solid safety vest design.